-The gcp:gkehub/scopeIamMember:ScopeIamMember resource, part of the Pulumi GCP provider, manages IAM permissions for GKE Hub scopes by adding individual members to roles without affecting other permissions.
-This guide focuses on three capabilities: single-member grants (ScopeIamMember), role-level member lists (ScopeIamBinding), and complete policy replacement (ScopeIamPolicy).
+The gcp:gkehub/scopeIamMember:ScopeIamMember resource, part of the Pulumi GCP provider, manages IAM access grants for GKE Hub scopes.
+This guide focuses on three approaches: single-member grants with ScopeIamMember, role-level member management with ScopeIamBinding, and complete policy replacement with ScopeIamPolicy.

 Grant a single user access to a scope

-Most IAM configurations add individual users or service accounts to specific roles without disrupting existing permissions.
+Most IAM configurations add individual users or service accounts to specific roles without affecting other access grants.

 import * as pulumi from "@pulumi/pulumi";